We’ve all heard it said that it’s “who you know, not what you know.” In many ways, I have found that statement to be fairly accurate.

 While a relationship may not help you overcome a fatal flaw, it will absolutely differentiate you from your competition.
 Whether it’s a new job, a new client, or just a meeting, there’s no doubt that having a relationship with a key influencer or decision-maker can only help.

-As a young entrepreneur I was scared to death of reaching out to senior executives.
+As a young entrepreneur, I was scared to death of reaching out to senior executives.
 Somehow, “successful” people seemed so distant.
-Even as 3Pillar grew I found that reaching out to other CEOs and senior executives was something that I wasn’t altogether comfortable with.
-I was afraid of Mickey Mouse.
+Even as 3Pillar grew, I found that reaching out to other CEOs and senior executives was something that I wasn’t altogether comfortable with.
+As it turns out, I was afraid of Mickey Mouse.

 I was scared to death, focusing on the differences between the two of us.
 After several false starts on the phone, I ended up shooting him an email request to meet.
 I asked for 20 minutes.
 He asked his EA to schedule an hour-and-a-half.

 It turns out that most people in this world are more than willing to help. Â They are genuinely good people who want to lend a hand.
 In fact, I have found that, much like Bobby, most “successful” individuals are eager to lend a hand.
 They are often about as threatening as Mickey Mouse, which is to say not at all.
 They are more than willing to meet, give advice, or make an intro.
 Yes, they are busy, but they are also helpful.

 Here are a few recommendations when reaching out to senior executives:

 I recently had someone reach out to me under the guise of picking my brain about building and growing a small entrepreneurial company.
 I was more than happy to lend 30 minutes to this young lady.